Thermally activated nature of synchro-Shockley dislocations in Laves phases

-Uniaxial applied tensile strain perpendicular to the slip plane can lower the energy barriers of synchro-Shockley dislocation motion, as the transition events involve out-of-plane atomic motion, see Figure \ref{fig2}, \ref{fig3} and S6.
-This is known as the non-Schmid effect, namely the dependence of Peierls barrier upon not only resolved shear stress but also normal stress, which is common in BCC metals for example.
-Interestingly, non-Schmid behavior has been recently reported in the micro-mechanical testing of M\textsubscript{n+1}AX\textsubscript{n} phases \cite{zhan2020non, zhan2021non} where the glide of zonal dislocations on the basal plane is believed to govern the plastic deformation \cite{plummer2022basal}.
+Uniaxial applied tensile strain perpendicular to the slip plane can lower the energy barriers of synchro-Shockley dislocation motion, as the transition events involve out-of-plane atomic motion, see Figure \ref{fig2}, \ref{fig3} and S7.
+This is known as non-Schmid effect, namely the dependence of the Peierls barrier upon not only resolved shear stress but also normal stress, which is common in BCC metals for example.
+Interestingly, non-Schmid behavior has been recently reported in the micromechanical testing of M\textsubscript{n+1}AX\textsubscript{n} phases \cite{zhan2020non, zhan2021non} where the glide of zonal dislocations on the basal plane is believed to govern the plastic deformation \cite{plummer2022basal}.
 It is most probable that the non-Schmid behavior observed in MAX phases originates from alternative glide mechanisms similar or identical to those reported in this work.

-In this work, we pursue a deeper understanding of the thermally activated nature of synchro-Shockley dislocations in Laves phases, namely that thermal assistance is indispensable in the activation of the motion of one of the coupled synchro-Shockley partial dislocations.
+In summary, we show that thermal assistance is indispensable in the activation of the motion of one of the coupled synchro-Shockley partial dislocations.
 This finding provides an insight into the atomic origin of the brittle behavior in Laves phases upon deformation at ambient temperature due to lack of basal or $\{ 1 1 1 \}$ plasticity.